Table of Contents

 View Chrome Cache Using Third-Party Software

-In general, the Chrome cache viewer locates and reads the cache folder of Chrome web browser.
+In general, the Chrome cache viewer locates and reads the cache folder of the Chrome web browser.
 That is to say; you need to make sure that you have this cache folder on your computer.
 The Chrome cache location: C:\Users\Username\AppData\Local\Google\Chrome\User Data\Default\Cache in Windows 10.
-If you have lost the cache folder, don't worry, you can use hard drive recovery software to retrieve it to recover the Chrome cache files.
+If you have lost the cache folder, don't worry, you can use EaseUS Data Recovery Wizard to retrieve it to recover the Chrome cache files.

 How to recover cache files in Google Chrom on your computer